Mike Batt: 1970s

 In the early 1970s, Batt was asked by the producers of a new children's television programme to write the theme music.
 Instead of taking his £200 fee, Batt asked for the character rights for musical production.
-He produced his first hits as a singer-songwriter/producer with The Wombles in 1974.
+He produced his first hits as a singer-songwriter/producer with the Wombles in 1974.
 The collaboration resulted in eight singles and albums that achieved gold certification.

 Batt worked with various artists as a songwriter and producer, including Steeleye Span on their album All Around My Hat (1975).
-Also in 1975, at the end of the summer, he entered the UK Singles Chart with the only hit under his own name "Summertime City" (credited "Mike Batt with the New Edition").
+Also in 1975, at the end of the summer, he entered the UK Singles Chart with the only hit under his own name "Summertime City" (credited to "Mike Batt with the New Edition").
 The song, used as the theme music for the BBC series Seaside Special, reached number 4.

 Batt produced Elkie Brooks' version of "Lilac Wine" in 1978.
 The song was a hit in the UK and across Europe.
 He also wrote the song "Bright Eyes" for the animated film version of Watership Down.
 Recorded by Art Garfunkel, it reached the number 1 spot on the UK Singles Chart and was number 1 in six countries.
 Batt also wrote the score for the film Caravans, released in 1978.